 A minor in African American Studies is an excellent complement to several majors, especially those which involve interracial contacts and relations.
 Students pursuing majors in the social sciences, communications, humanities, education, social work, recreation and park administration, law enforcement and justice administration, and health sciences could particularly benefit by electing this minor.

-GradTrac is available to African American Studies majors.
+GradTrac is available.
 See more information about GradTrac.

-All students seeking the Bachelor of Arts in African American Studies must complete I, II, III, IV, and V. The minimum semester hour requirement for the baccalaureate degree is 120 s.h.
+All students seeking the Bachelor of Arts in African American Studies must complete I, II, III, IV, and V below, and the foreign language/global issues requirement for the major#.
+The minimum semester hour requirement for the baccalaureate degree is 120 s.h.

 †AAS 451 fulfills the Writing Instruction in the Discipline (WID) graduation requirement.

 *Selecting a minor in anthropology, communication, English, history, law enforcement and justice administration, philosophy, political science, psychology, religious studies, sociology, or women’s studies is particularly recommended.

 - AAS 100 and 145: 6 s.h.

 - Select one of the following: AAS 281, 282, or 283: 3 s.h.

 6 s.h. must be chosen from 300 and 400 level courses.